 - Gonococcal urethritis is caused by a germ (bacterium) called Neisseria gonorrhoeae.
-This is one type of sexually transmitted infection (STI.
-See separate leaflet called Gonorrhoea for more details.
+Gonorrhoea is one type of sexually transmitted infection (STI).

 - Non-gonococcal urethritis (NGU) is due to causes other than gonorrhoea.
 This used to be called nonspecific urethritis (NSU).
 This leaflet describes NGU further.

 - Some men have both gonococcal and non-gonococcal urethritis at the same time.

 What causes non-gonococcal urethritis?

 - Infection with chlamydia causes about half of cases of NGU.
 Chlamydia is a germ (bacterium) that is usually caught by sexual contact with an infected person.
 You can pass chlamydia on during vaginal, anal or oral sex.